art-wiju/Vuln-Program-Implementation/README.md

 # Vulnerability Management Program Implementation

 In this project, we simulate the implementation of a comprehensive vulnerability management program, from inception to completion.
+It is important to note that in most organizations (especially highly regulated ones) there will most likely already be a vulnerability program in place, in which we would work to improve the existing processes.
+This is easier than the alternative, starting from scratch.

 _**Inception State:**_ the organization has no existing policy or vulnerability management practices in place.